Seanld/houston/README.md

     // Route a URL path to a static file directory, like:
     // gemini://localhost/ -> ./sandbox/index.gmi
-    // gemini://localhost/hello -> ./sandbox/hello.gmi
+    // gemini://localhost/hello.gmi -> ./sandbox/hello.gmi
     r.AddSandbox("/", "sandbox")

     // Run a function when gemini://localhost/interact is visited. r.AddRoute("/interact", func(ctx houston.Context) {
-        // Send input response to client, and then run a function
+        // Send input response to client if no query string is provided,
-        // with the entered input value.
-        ctx.InputAndDo("Enter name", func(s string) {
+        // and then run a function with the entered input value. ctx.InputAndDo("Enter name", func(s string) {
             ctx.SendStringf("text/gemini", "Hello, %s, you are #%d.", s, 1) })